AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/project-finances/track-costs.md

   </tr>
   <tr>
    <td> <p>No Cost</p> </td>
    <td> <p>This Cost Type does not affect Costs.
-If a parent task has this Cost Type, subtasks with another Cost Type calculate according to their individual Cost Types, and the Cost of the parent task is affected accordingly. </p> <p>When a user with No Access to Financial Data or a user with no financial permissions on a template creates a project from that template, this is the default Cost Type for the tasks on the project.</p> <p>For information about access to Financial Data, see the article <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md" class="MCXref xref">Grant access to financial data</a>.</p> <p>For information about financial permissions on objects, see the article <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-financial-permissions-object.md" class="MCXref xref">Share financial permissions on an object in Adobe Workfront</a>.</p> <p>For information about creating projects from templates, see the article <a href="../../../manage-work/projects/create-projects/create-project-from-template.md" class="MCXref xref">Create a project using a template</a>.</p> </td>
+If a parent task has this Cost Type, subtasks with another Cost Type calculate according to their individual Cost Types, and the Cost of the parent task is affected accordingly. </p> <p>When a user with No Access to Financial Data or a user with no financial permissions on a template creates a project from that template, this is the default Cost Type for the tasks on the project.</p> <p>For information about access to Financial Data, see the article <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md" class="MCXref xref">Grant access to financial data</a>.</p> <p>For information about financial permissions on objects, see the article <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-financial-permissions-object.md" class="MCXref xref">Share financial permissions on an object</a>.</p> <p>For information about creating projects from templates, see the article <a href="../../../manage-work/projects/create-projects/create-project-from-template.md" class="MCXref xref">Create a project using a template</a>.</p> </td>
   </tr>
  </tbody>
 </table>

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
+<p>(NOTE: drafted because this was moved to its own how-to article linked above.
+Could be removed after some time.) </p>
 <p>To configure the Cost Type of an individual task:</p>
 <ol>
 <li value="1">Go to the task where you want to configure the Cost Type. </li>